What do School Governors do?

 School governors have three core functions:

 The governor role is strategic rather than operational.
 Governors do not get involved with the day to day running of a school, but support and challenge the leadership team to drive school improvement.

-Governors are recruited according to the skills required by the governing body to discharge its functions effectively.
-The governing body also has Dundonald staff on board.
+Governors are recruited according to the skills required; Dundonald's governing body als has staff on board.